z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 top left corner of the screen and b) the Spectrum locks up.
 Let's look at the code to see what's happening.

-The first thing the code does is set up the vector table.
+The first thing the code does in main() is set up the vector table.
 As described above, the table will occupy the 257 bytes from 0xFC00, so a simple memset() is all that's required.
 The jump vector is at 0xFBFB, so the table is filled with 0xFB in every byte.

 Next we need to place our redirection JMP instruction at address 0xFBFB.
 This is simply :